Wemino/EchoPatch/README.md

   </table>
 </div>

-## Reduced Mipmap Bias
+## Improved Mipmap Bias
 Improves texture sharpness at a distance by reducing mipmap bias.
+Certain textures such as characters, FX effects, and vehicles are rendered at higher detail, while textures that appear blurry at a distance like fences are selectively rendered at maximum quality.
+Other textures use a moderate bias to prevent shimmering artifacts.

 ## Mouse Aim Multiplier
 Multiplier applied to mouse aiming to compensate for high sensitivity (does not affect profile settings).